Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Problem formulation

 The natural convection described with the system of equations described above is applied to the De Vahl Davis case \cite{DeVahlDavis1983}, a differentially heated square cavity with height and width $L = 1$, shown schematically in the left graph of Figure~\ref{fig:caseDVD}.
 The left wall is kept at a constant temperature $T_C = -1$, while the right wall is kept at a higher constant temperature $T_H = 1$, inducing the heat transfer that drives the dynamics of the system.
 The top and bottom boundaries are insulated.
 No-slip boundary conditions for velocity are imposed on all walls.

 The difference in boundary temperatures creates a temperature gradient within the cavity that leads to natural convection.
-The convective flow appears due to the temperature-dependent changes in fluid density and the resulting buoyancy forces, which are described by the Boussinesq approximation term in Equation~\ref{eq:physics2}.
+The convective flow appears due to the temperature-dependent changes in fluid density and the resulting buoyancy forces, which are described by the Boussinesq approximation term in Eq.~\eqref{eq:physics2}.
 The fluid cools and becomes denser at the left wall, so it falls and moves to the right, where it is heated by the hot wall, rises and completes the circular flow.

 The circular flow caused by natural convection significantly increases the heat transfer between the differentially heated walls compared to conduction alone.
-The ratio between the two is known as the Nusselt number and provides a convenient reduction that expresses the flow dynamics in a single scalar value.
+The ratio between the two is known as the Nusselt number and provides a convenient reduction that expresses the convective heat transfer in a single scalar value.
 Such reduction can be further analysed to determine the temporal behaviour, as shown in Figure~\ref{fig:nusseltEvolution}, from which we can deduce when the steady state was reached.
 The Nusselt number used in the following analysis is calculated as the average of the values in the cold wall nodes

 The problem is further characterised by two dimensionless numbers.
 The Prandtl number (Pr) is a material property that expresses the ratio between the heat and momentum transport properties of the fluid.
-The Rayleigh number (Ra) expresses the ratio between the strength of convective and conductive heat transport.
+The Rayleigh number (Ra) can be interpreted as the ratio of buoyancy and thermal diffusivity, and is the product of the Grashof and Prandtl numbers.
 For the purposes of this study it can be interpreted as an analogue of the Reynolds number for natural convection, with larger values implying wilder dynamics.
 Both Ra and Pr are a function of viscosity and must be modified to account for non-Newtonian viscosity

 with $\alpha = \frac{\lambda}{c_p \rho}$ as the thermal diffusivity.
 The definitions for the dimensionless numbers match the reference solution \cite{turan2011laminar} to facilitate comparison, as does the dimensionless time